ASGE Releases New Infection Control Guidelines For Endoscopy

 Read the entire article here: ASGE issues new guidelines for infection control in GI endoscopy

 The infection risk with endoscopes continues to be a major worry for hospitals and their patients.
 As the ASGE points out, hospitals must ensure staff are trained on general infection control principles and must adhere to reprocessing best practices.
 To ensure that your staff is following reprocessing best practices on every scope they disinfect, think about installing additional checks and balances into your workflow so that you can document that the staff is following the same process each time.
-Software systems such as iRIScope have been introduced in recent years to help hospitals ensure that each of their flexible endoscopes is reprocessed the proper way each time, and documentation of their reprocessing is kept electronically using advanced RFID technology.
+Endoscope tracking systems such as iRIScope have been introduced in recent years to help hospitals ensure that each of their flexible endoscopes is reprocessed the proper way each time, and documentation of their reprocessing is kept electronically using advanced RFID technology.